 In Pee-wee's Big Adventure, Pee-Wee buys several strange items at the magic shop at the beginning of the movie, including a boomerang bowtie.
 However, it is only used in a deleted scene, whereas most of the other items do get used in the movie.

-Subverted early in the first Pirates of the Caribbean — a decorative shield-and-swords hangs over a fireplace in the governor's mansion in the grand swashbuckling fashion.
+Subverted early in the first film — a decorative shield-and-swords hangs over a fireplace in the governor's mansion in the grand swashbuckling fashion.
 When Elizabeth later goes to draw one of the swords to defend herself against invading pirates, she ends up pulling the whole thing down off the wall by accident — the swords are firmly attached to the shield and won't come loose.

 It's played straight in the same movie: Norrington mocks Jack's pistol (with only one shot) and compass (that's apparently broken); the pistol has symbolic importance and the compass proves important not only to the first movie but to the sequels as well.